 Coffee consumption overall seems to be beneficial to health in various ways, such as lowering the risk of colorectal cancer.
 But there are times one should limit how much one drinks, such as during the preconception period for both the male and female, and also during pregnancy, to lower the risk of miscarriage.
 From Science Daily: Coffee consumption ...continue reading "Coffee, Colorectal Cancer, and Miscarriage"

 A University of Georgia review study of the research literature shows that drinking coffee (instead of a caffeine supplement) improves athletic endurance performance.
 Also, that caffeine from coffee has ergogenic benefits—that it enhances physical performance.
 More beneficial effects of coffee!
-From Medical Xpress: Coffee may improve athletic endurance performance, review finds The caffeine in a ...continue reading "Drinking Coffee May Improve Athletic Endurance and Performance"
+From Medical Xpress: Coffee may improve athletic endurance performance, review finds The caffeine in a morning ...continue reading "Drinking Coffee May Improve Athletic Endurance and Performance"

 Drink coffee daily - 3 to 5 cups of either regular or decaffeinated - and live longer by lowering your risk of premature death from cardiovascular disease, neurological disease, type 2 diabetes, and suicide.
 Yes, it was an observational study, but the results are similar to what other studies are finding.
 From Medical Xpress: Moderate ...continue reading "Drink Coffee and Live Longer?"